 Best Credit Cards For Consistently Moderate Spenders

 For a couple planning a more moderate level of spending (i.e., few big purchases, just the normal expenses, such as groceries, gas, and clothes), a more sophisticated-but-complicated approach would be to get two cards, which together earn more points for all imaginable spend categories than just one card can do.
 The dynamic duo often invoked includes the Chase Freedom Unlimited (which gives 1.5x cash-back on all purchases) and Chase Freedom (5x cash back on rotating categories), both of which earn valuable Ultimate Rewards points.

 You get 5% cash back on up to $1,500 in combined purchases in so-called bonus categories each quarter with this no-fee card.
 But you need to “activate” those categories every quarter by opting in online.
-The current categories include department stores and wholesale clubs; previous quarters have optimized purchases for gas, groceries and Internet/phone bills.
-For all other purchases, this too earn you unlimited 1% cash back.
-And yes this Chase card also offers an extra $150 if you spend $500 within the first three months of opening the card. with 0% APR for 15 months from account opening.
+These bonus categories include things like grocery stores, gas stations, fitness memberships, streaming services, Internet/phone bills and more.
+For all other purchases, you’ll earn an unlimited 1% cash back.
+And yes, this Chase card also offers an extra $200 if you spend $500 within the first three months of opening the card with 0% APR for 15 months from account opening.

 Best Credit Cards for Traveling

 Couples who plan to fly into the sunset should get a “luxury travel” credit card with flexible rewards.
 Despite having hefty annual fees, these types of cards will essentially take you farther, open up the possibility of flying first class, and offer things like lounge access, hotel elite status, travel credits and more.
 With these cards, you’ll be able to transfer your hard-earned reward points to a number of airline and hotel partners—which is not something that all credit cards do.